agda/agda/doc/user-manual/language/safe-agda.lagda.rst

 * :option:`--no-load-primitives`; allows the user to bind the sort and level primitives manually.

+* :option:`--cumulativity`; due to its poor heuristic for solving universe levels.

+* :option:`--large-indices` together with :option:`--without-K` or
+  :option:`--forced-argument-recursion`; both of these combinations are known to be inconsistent.

 The option :option:`--safe` is coinfective (see :ref:`consistency-checking-options`); if a module is declared safe,